gabjauf/husky-hacks/README.md

 # husky-hacks
 Guess what ?
-You can use git hooks to make your coworker's living a nightmare. (or even open-source enthusiasts)
+You can use git hooks to make your coworker's life a nightmare. (or even open-source enthusiasts)

 # Explanation